PROFECTIO, the departure of a Roman emperor going off to war

 This page illustrates and discusses types for

-1) Severus Alexander (to the right), and
+1) Severus Alexander (the coin to the right), and

 2) Septimius Severus (below), and